dsridhar91/hstm/README.md

 This repository contains the code and demo data for:
 - [1] _Heterogeneous Supervised Topic Models_, by Dhanya Sridhar, Hal Daumé III, and David Blei.

 If you use this code please cite [1].
+Components of this codebase leverage the codebase https://github.com/adjidieng/ETM.

 **Abstract**